strets123/frictionless-pres/PITCHME.md

         Missing dependency: Failed to find a pipeline dependency
 ```
 ---
-To run the pipelines I use for example
+* To run the pipelines I use:

 ```bash
     dpp run ./science-museum-posters
 ```

 ---
 Now for the deep learning step using pandas, tensorflow and keras with the resnet training dataset.

-* Pandas code uses `read_csv` which is not streaming
+* Subrepo pandas code uses `read_csv` which is not streaming
 * Create new pipelines which depend on the initial one